Pradip-Kathiriya/Hand-written-Digit-Recognition-using-Convolution-Neural-Network/README.md

 ## Project Description:
-In this project, I have implemented Support vector machine (Linear Kernel, Polynomial Kernel, RBF Kernel), Logistic Regression and Convolutional
-Neural Network to achieve hand-written digits recognition on MNIST data set.
-The purpose of this project is to understand fundamentally how these methods work and to learn how to tune hyperparameters in this methods.
+In this project, I have implemented a Support vector machine (Linear Kernel, Polynomial Kernel, RBF Kernel), Logistic Regression, and Convolutional Neural Network to achieve hand-written digits recognition on an MNIST data set.
+The purpose of this project is to understand fundamentally how these methods work and to learn how to tune hyperparameters in these methods.

 ## Pipeline
 ### Support Vector Machine (SVM with Linear Kernel, Polynomial Kernel, and RBF Kernel)